YOU54F/template-jest-pact-typescript/README.md

 ## TODO

 - Investigate why pact-foundation/pact-stub-server is returning a response from the pact contract, where no body has been provided in the request.
+- Pact stub server is returning this in the logs `[WARN] Found more than one pact request for method POST and path '/test', using the first one`